yeslogic/prince-docs/docs/server-integration.md

     "job-resource-count": 0
 }
 ```
-This can be sent as a single `job` chunk and Prince will respond with a `pdf` chunk if the conversion succeeded and a `log` chunk.
+This can be sent as a single `job` chunk - with the number of bytes of the above job description, followed after a newline by the job description itself - and Prince will respond with a `pdf` chunk if the conversion succeeded, and a `log` chunk.

 Or you can convert a HTML document without saving it to a temporary file: